Indigenous Audiobook Narrators You Should Be Listening To

 Gary Farmer

 Gary Farmer was born in Ohsweken, Ontario into the Cayuga Nation and Wolf Clan of the Haudenosaunee/Iroquois Confederacy.
-In his narration of The Round House by Louise Erdrich, Farmer “introduces the listener to the Coutts family, members of the Ojibwe tribe who reside on a reservation in North Dakota in the 1980s” and is “perfectly cast due to his own Native American background” (AudioFile).
+In his narration of The Round House by Louise Erdrich, Farmer “introduces the listener to the Coutts family, members of the Ojibwe tribe who reside on a reservation in North Dakota in the 1980s,” sounding “earnest and respectful” (AudioFile).

 The Round House